Planck 2013 results. XVII. Gravitational lensing by large-scale structure: Mean-fields

-\section{Mean-Fields}
+\section{Mean-fields}

-As discussed in Sect.~\ref{sec:methodology}, the quadratic lensing estimators which we use are designed to detect \textit{statistical anisotropy} induced by lensing.
-There are a number of non-lensing sources of statistical anisotropy which can mimic the lensing signal to some extent.
+As discussed in Sect.~\ref{sec:methodology}, the quadratic lensing estimators that we use are designed to detect \textit{statistical anisotropy} induced by lensing.
+There are a number of non-lensing sources of statistical anisotropy that can mimic the lensing signal to some extent.
 In our analysis, the effects we consider are \begin{enumerate}[(1)] \item The application of a sky mask, which introduces sharp gradients that may be misinterpreted as lensing. \item Noise inhomogeneity, which causes the overall power to fluctuate across the sky and can resemble the convergence component of lensing. \item Beam asymmetry, which smears the fluctuations more along one direction than another and can mimic the shear component of lensing. \item Pixelization, in which detector samples are accumulated into pixels, introduces a spurious deflection field on the pixel scale because the centroid of the hit distribution in each pixel does not necessarily lie at the pixel center. \end{enumerate} In our analysis, we account for most of these effects with a corrective mean-field term, given by Eq.~\eqref{eqn:lensing_meanfield}, which is determined using Monte Carlo simulations.
 In this appendix, we will break this mean-field down into its constituent parts and discuss each in more detail.
-As an overview of the results in this section, in Fig.~\ref{fig:clpp_mf_beams_mask_noise} we plot estimate for the three largest mean-fields, due to masking, noise inhomogeneity, and beam asymmetry at 143\,GHz (100 and 217\,GHz are qualitatively similar).
+As an overview of the results in this section, in Fig.~\ref{fig:clpp_mf_beams_mask_noise} we plot estimates for the three largest mean-fields, due to masking, noise inhomogeneity, and beam asymmetry at 143\,GHz (100 and 217\,GHz are qualitatively similar).
 These mean-fields all have most of their contributions on very large scales, dictated by the coherency of the scan strategy in the case of beam asymmetry and noise inhomogeneity, and of the large-scale nature of the Galactic foregrounds in the case of the sky mask.
+We note also that the mask mean-field is concentrated near the edges of the Galaxy cut, and so for our power spectrum analysis (where we apodize the estimated $\phi$ map, removing the contributions near the edges of the mask), the effective mean-field is significantly reduced.